 - This booklet consists of 24 pages, including this cover page.
-Pages 3 to 12 contain space to answer the questions in Part B. Pages 13 to 24 are meant for rough work. - Part (A) consists of multiple-choice questions.
-For questions in part (A), you have to provide the answers on the computer.
+Page 3 contains space to write solutions to Part A. Pages 4 to 13 contain space to answer the questions in Part B. Pages 14 to 24 are meant for rough work. - Part (A) consists of multiple-choice questions.
 There may be multiple correct choices.
 You have to select all the correct options and no incorrect option to get full marks.
 For instance, if you believe the correct options are (a) and (c), choose only (a) and (c).
 There is no partial credit. - For questions in part (B), you have to write your answer in this answer booklet in the space provided for the question, along with a short explanation. - Part(A) will be used for screening.
 Part (B) will be graded only if you score a certain minimum in part (A).
 However your scores in both parts will be used while making the final decision. - Time allowed is 3 hours, 30 minutes.
 Total points: 100 = 40 for part A + 60 for part B. - For numerical answers, the following forms are acceptable: fractions, decimals, symbolic e.g.: $\binom{n}{r}$, ${}^{n}P{r}$, n! etc.